Midwestern Vintner Saves The Forgotten Grapes That Saved Europe's Wines

 Preserving a legacy

 That's where Eisterhold comes in.
-He's located the vines on the grounds of what is now a community college in Texas, and found someone to send him cuttings.
+He has located the vines on the grounds of what is now a community college in Texas and found someone to send him cuttings.

 Flipping through the pages of Munson's book, which is tagged by yellow sticky notes, Eisterhold pointed to hand-drawn illustrations of different varieties.

-When something catches his eye, he says "You know, I'd like to try this one and this one and this one.
+When something catches his eye, he says, "You know, I'd like to try this one and this one and this one.
 [I] write and ask for cuttings.
 I get half of them, root them, and half of them root.
 It's taken about 15 years to get the vines I have out there."

 Clark Smith, who consults for Eisterhold, said Munson's work is valuable to the history of horticulture.
 Plus, he said, some of the grapes are really good.

-"I mean, imagine if nobody knew about Mozart, and then all of a sudden somebody dug up his work and people said, 'This guy wrote some good stuff!'"
-Smith said.
+"I mean, imagine if nobody knew about Mozart, and then all of a sudden somebody dug up his work and people said, 'This guy wrote some good stuff!' " Smith said.
 "It's like that."

-The balcony outside of the tasting room at Vox Vineyards overlooks what were still-naked vines in early 2018.
-Below, a worker shoveled soil into beds where cuttings for next year's crop will be grown.
+The balcony outside the tasting room at Vox Vineyards overlooks what were still-naked vines in early 2018.
+Below, a worker has shoveled soil into beds where cuttings for next year's crop will be grown.

 Eisterhold sells his wines under the label Terra Vox, or "voice of the land."
 He likes to say Munson's work was a "conversation" between the grapes and the land — and he wants to preserve it.